sinabin/sinabin/README.md

 # Hi there 👋

-I'm single developer living in korea. what I'm intersting is bellow.
+I'm developer living in korea. what I'm intersting is bellow.